Vitamin B is a water-soluble vitamin.

 - Its deficiency causes magenta tongue, scaling, and fissure at the corners of the mouth (cheilosis), red swollen patches in corners of the mouth (angular stomatitis), scaly, and oily skin rashes (seborrhea), eyes become itchy, watery and light-sensitive normochromic normocytic anemia.

 - Milk (Low fat), butter, buttermilk, yogurt, feta cheese,

 - Lean meat, organ meat (kidney, liver), chicken dark meat

-- Fish, salmon, tuna, oysters, rohu, mackerel, cooked clams, mussels.
+- Fish, salmon, tuna, oysters, rohu, mackerel, cooked clams, and mussels.

 - Egg, almonds, avocados, banana, muscadine grapes, purple passion fruit juice,

 - Brocolli,spinach,beet green,asparagus,fenugreek leaf.